How a K-12 LMS can promote continuous learning and address the top issues facing educators.

 Teachers aren’t engaging with the material

-An LMS is a great tool to deliver fun, accessible content to students as well as teachers in a learning programme.
+An LMS is a great tool to deliver fun, accessible content to students as well as teachers in a learning program.
 Animations, videos, discussion forums, music, YouTube tutorials!
 These are the things that teachers actually respond to.
-Using a Schools LMS, you can easily capture, assess, and reward moments of informal learning and personal reflection.
+Using a K-12 LMS, you can easily capture, assess, and reward moments of informal learning and personal reflection.
 And let’s face it, being able to access course content from mobile phones and tablets makes it extremely attractive to a busy teacher on the go.
-Using a Schools LMS for professional development and learning, teachers are more prepared and energised to use the same technology in their classroom – because they’ve practised using it, they’re familiar with it and they’re ready to pass their skills and knowledge (and excitement) on to their students.
+Using a K-12 LMS for professional development and learning, teachers are more prepared and energized to use the same technology in their classroom – because they’ve practiced using it, they’re familiar with it and they’re ready to pass their skills and knowledge (and excitement) on to their students.
 And of course, it doesn’t hurt the bottom line to have a single platform to serve two sets of learners.

 One and done isn’t cutting it